 Skeptic) Behind This Site

 Acceleration Watch is dedicated to helping people to understand and better manage accelerating change in the remaining decades of the era of narrowly-intelligent machines.
-It's author is John M. Smart.
+Its author is John M. Smart.

-I am a technology foresight scholar, educator, consultant, and systems theorist in global processes of evolution, development, and accelerating change.
+I am a technology foresight consultant, scholar, educator, and systems theorist in global processes of evolution, development, and accelerating change.
 My blog is EverSmarterWorld.com

 I am president of the Acceleration Studies Foundation (ASF), (Mountain View, CA) a nonprofit technology foresight research and consultancy organization.
 I am also founder of FERN, the Foresight Education and Research Network, a professional association improving global foresight education, training, and careers.

-I also a technical advisor to NextIT (Spokane, WA) a global leader in interactive virtual assistant (IVA) platforms.
+I am a technical advisor to NextIT (Spokane, WA) a global leader in interactive virtual assistant (IVA) platforms.
 I have authored a number of next-gen IT foresight studies, including the Metaverse Roadmap, the Conversational Interface, and Open Internet TV.

 As a systems theorist, I am co-founder of the Evo Devo Universe research community, an international interdisciplinary community of scholars exploring evolutionary and developmental processes of change in physical, chemical, biological, and sociotechnical systems, and a member of the ECCO research group at VUB (Brussels, Belgium)

 I have a B.S. in business administration from U.C.
 Berkeley, an M.S.-equivalency in physiology and medicine (two years of medical school and the USMLE-I) from U.C.
-San Diego School of Medicine, an M.S. in futures studies from the University of Houston, and have done additional undergraduate work in biological, cognitive, computer, and physical sciences at U.C.
+San Diego School of Medicine, an M.S. in futures studies from the University of Houston, and I've done postbaccalaureate undergraduate work in molecular biological, cognitive, computer, and physical sciences at U.C.
 San Diego, U.C.L.A., and U.C.
 Berkeley.
 I have authored one book, Planning a Life in Medicine, 2005 (Random House), for premedical students, and am presently writing my second on the topic of accelerating change.

-For the first three years of ASF I co-produced Accelerating Change (AC2003, AC2004, and AC2005, Stanford University) a conference where 350 science, technology, business and social activist speakers and attendees debated and explicated the topic of accelerating change,
+For the first three years of ASF I co-produced Accelerating Change (AC2003, AC2004, and AC2005, Stanford University) a foresight conference where 350 science, technology, business and social activist speakers and attendees debated and explicated the topic of accelerating change,

 It is said we each journey as far as our environment and networks allow us.
 I became a systems thinker at an early age primarily due to loving parents and supportive friends.
 I'm one of three children (John, Leslie, and Paul) of John Edward Smart and Beatrice Lyyli Smart, two wonderful individuals who met as employees of IBM in the mid-1950's, the pioneering years of "big iron" computing.
 My uncle, Bill Smart, did time and motion efficiency studies for firms in the UK.

-Connect with me on Linked In: John
+Let's connect on Linked In: John